Discover 7 ways you can keep your goals in mind so that you have a much greater chance of achieving them.

 It’s because where attention goes, energy flows.
 By placing your attention on something by writing it down, you also put energy towards that thing.
 And you can keep your goals in mind by tracking them!

-If you’d like to get pretty monthly trackers to track your goals, be sure to get on the waiting list of Paper Me Pretty, our new stationery subscription.
-That way, you’ll be the first to hear when we launch!
+If you’d like to get pretty monthly trackers to track your goals, be sure to check out Paper Me Pretty, our new stationery subscription.
+We release a monthly bundle of stationery each month in beautiful new designs and our monthly bundles include a tracker for this exact purpose!

 7. Set a reminder on your phone